mveeprojects/JavaJsonObfuscator/README.md

 This example by default reads libraryapi.json from the resources folder, but you can also provide your own JSON file.

-When filtering by "email", "address", "paymentDetails" and setting `runMode = "OBFUSCATE"`.
+When filtering by "cardNumber", "expiryDate", "email", "street", "city", "postalCode" and setting `runMode = "OBFUSCATE"`.

 ```text
 JSON after processing of sensitive fields: